How do we prioritise your application

 - under-occupiers of a local authority or housing association property in the partnership area who want to move to property with one less bedroom

-- applicants from foster carers, those approved to adopt, or those persons being assessed for approval to foster or adopt, who need a larger home in order to accomodate a looked after child or a child previously looked after by a local authority.
+- applicants from foster carers, those approved to adopt, or those persons being assessed for approval to foster or adopt, who need a larger home in order to accommodate a looked after child or a child previously looked after by a local authority.

-- Applicants who have been assessed as being adequately housed with no priority housing need
+- Applicants who have been assessed as being adequately housed with no priority housing need but who are eligible and qualify for the housing register